When it comes time to start setting up your home gym, an essential piece of equipment is going to be the curl bar, also known as barbell.

 - KNURLED GRIPS – This premium curl bar has...

-If muscle isolation is what you’re looking for in the best curl bar, that’s what you’re going to find with the Apex Marcy.
+If muscle isolation is what you’re looking for in the best curl bar, that’s what you’re going to find with the Marcy SCB-248.
 This barbell has some of the most dramatic angles of all bars of this type.
-The spins lock on to keep weights in place.

 The Cap Barbell Standard Super is another one of the bars on the market with a unique set of angles to provide for various grips.
 You can use it overhand, underhand, or at a variety of other positions to complete the workouts you are looking to for specific muscle group targeting.